Take your writing to the next level

 This may suit a writer who has finished a first draft of a novel and is ready to begin on the revision process.
 My report headings will include Overview, Concept and Genre, Narrative (point of view and style), Characters, Dialogue, Suspense and Pace, and Structure.

-I will assess strengths and weaknesses and suggest areas where you might improve the novel, and any specific questions you have about your novel will also be discussed, but there will be no comments on the manuscript itself.
+I will assess strengths and weaknesses and suggest areas where you might improve the novel, and any specific questions you have about your novel will also be discussed, and there will be some commenting on the manuscript itself.

 The completed report will be around 2500 words.